nylar357/tabliss_css/README.md

 This repository contains various `.css` files, each offering a different visual style or modification for your Tabliss new tab page.
 You can use them to change colors, fonts, widget layouts, add animations, or make other visual tweaks beyond the standard Tabliss settings.

 ## How to Use

+Using the complete tabliss.json style :

+1. **Download the tabliss.json** Open your Tabliss new tab, click settings in the top left corner.

+2. **Import the style sheet** Scroll to the bottom of the settings find the "import, export, or reset" and import the tabliss.json file.

 Using these custom styles is straightforward: